Modern Maternity Photography NYC

-In the last 10 years, one of the things that consistently do, or rather try to do, is plan for the session.
-We hammer out the details, we discuss the outfits, we discuss expectations.
-The aim, is to have always have a successful photography event.
+In the last 10 years, one of the things that consistently do, or rather try to do, is a plan for the session.
+We hammer out the details, we discuss the outfits, and we discuss expectations.
+The aim is to always have a successful photography event.
 However, it isn’t always the case… though luck/prayer really helps.

-At the beginning of April, this gorgeous mommy to be, reached out to us and wanted to get more info about our maternity sessions.
-She’s already visited the information on the site and after few additional details we got the date and time set to go.
-Only downfall was that we were about 3 months away from the session and had no idea what to expect from mother nature.
+At the beginning of April, this gorgeous mommy-to-be reached out to us and wanted to get more info about our maternity sessions.
+She’s already visited the information on the site and after a few additional details, we got the date and time set to go.
+The only downfall was that we were about 3 months away from the session and had no idea what to expect from mother nature.
 Like with all of our outdoor sessions, if plausible we move it into the studio or reschedule for a different day.
-As we got closer to the day and started looking at the weather, it seemed that reschedule would be a better plan as it was supposed to be raining the day of; in-fact, night before our scheduled session, it was POURING and next morning, looking at accumulation of clouds and about-to-rain weather… To say that I was upset would be an understatement.
-To make the situation even more interesting, there’s absolutely NO WAY POSSIBLE to postpone the session as my couple are natives of Springtown, TX and are expected to fly out following morning.
-Session has to take place as scheduled.
+As we got closer to the day and started looking at the weather, it seemed that rescheduling would be a better plan as it was supposed to be raining the day of; in fact, the night before our scheduled session, it was POURING and the next morning, looking at the accumulation of clouds and about-to-rain weather… To say that I was upset would be an understatement.
+To make the situation even more interesting, there’s absolutely NO WAY POSSIBLE to postpone the session as my couple are natives of Springtown, TX, and are expected to fly out the following morning.
+The session has to take place as scheduled.

-As I left the studio, from my morning sessions, all while driving towards DUMBO, a hidden miracle occurred – the change in weather from cloudy gloomy about-to-rain evening towards gorgeous clouds, gorgeous sky and when I finally met them – gorgeous couple.
+As I left the studio, from my morning sessions, all while driving towards DUMBO, a hidden miracle occurred – the change in weather from cloudy gloomy about-to-rain evening towards gorgeous clouds, gorgeous sky, and when I finally met them – a gorgeous couple.

-I always start out my sessions simple, with simple pose and simple lighting.
-All to get the couple comfortable, relaxed and get them comfortable in front of the camera.
+I always start out my sessions simple, with simple poses and simple lighting.
+All to get the couple comfortable, and relaxed and get them comfortable in front of the camera.